MGlolenstine/gtk4-cross/README.md

 docker run -ti -v `pwd`:/mnt gtk4-cross-rust
 ```

-Then run `build.sh` to build the project and `package.sh` to package it into a zip file.
+Then run `build` to build the project and `package` to package it into a zip file.

 `package.zip` will be present in your project directory.